 How is digital pathology used today?

 There are three main ways in which digital pathology is used today.
 First, research institutions, such as pharmaceutical companies, CROs, and academic medical centers, use digital pathology in robust study design, data collection, and database management for the millions of specimen that they currently manage and seek to leverage.
+Learn about Solutions for Life Sciences organizations.

 Second, clinical labs use digital pathology on select cases for remote consultations, education, or quantitative analysis.

 The third and fastest-growing use case centers on clinical labs moving to an all-digital workflow.
 These labs use computatioanlly-enabled digital pathology powered by AI to help assign cases to pathologists, manage the workflow into worklists, offer quantitative image analysis for specific case types, integrate information into their existing Lab Information System (LIS), and expand access to cases beyond the brick-and-mortar walls of the lab itself.
 With digital pathology, diagnosis no longer needs to be delayed by the physical shipment of tissue samples or the wait times that result when pathologists are out of the office.
+Learn about Solutions for Diagnostic Labs.

 How does computational pathology enhance the value of whole slide imaging?